brikrey67/http-mvc-intro-rails/README.md

 - Explain how Convention over Configuration relates to Ruby on Rails
 - Describe how to read, understand, and fix errors in a Rails application

-## Framing (10 minutes / 10:10)
+## Framing (10 minutes / 0:10)

-> NOTE: This lesson is our first foray into Rails.
-Its purpose is to give you a brief introduction into the back-end framework and give you a sense of what it's all about.
+This lesson is our first foray into Rails, but hardly our first pass at building a fullstack web application.
+Concepts and links between will feel familiar, but the implementation will be different.
+Its purpose is to give you a brief introduction into  what developing is like with Rails, and its configuration and conventions.

 By the end of this lesson, you are NOT expected to know the meaning behind each file and folder.
-All we want to focus on during this lesson is to get a feel for what Rails is all about and make comparisons between it and Sinatra.
+All we want to focus on during this lesson is to get a feel for what Rails is all about and make comparisons between it and Express.
 We'll get into the nitty-gritty of Rails in subsequent lessons.

-As our applications get more complicated, we need ways to help manage the *complexity* and *size*.
-We have lots of tools to help us do this.
+As our applications get more complicated, we need ways to help manage the*complexity* and *size*.
+We have lots of tools, some in the form of organizational patterns, to help us do this.

 <details>
 <summary><strong>What are some of these tools?</strong></summary>